| Hairline PlacementBy Bradley

 safe to mimic this angle with transplanted hair, except

+when a cowlick is present.
 Patients, especially younger ones, request the hairline

 to be curved at the corners (temples) but I resist this